oils-for-unix/oils/doc/idioms.md

 ### Does a Function Succeed?

 When the command is a shell function, you should't use `if myfunc` directly.
-This is because shell has the *disabled `errexit` pitfall*, which is detected by Oil's `strict_errexit`.
+This is because shell has the *Disabled `errexit` Pitfall*, which is detected by Oil's `strict_errexit`.

 **No**: